Diseases of Volume Regulation: Volume Overload

 Diuretics are typically classified according to the site along the nephron at which they inhibit Na reabsorption (

 The loop diuretics have the highest intrinsic potency.
 The distal convoluted tubule diuretics (thiazides and others) are intermediate in their potency, but they tend to have longer half lives.
-Both classes of diuretic predispose to potassium losses and alkalosis, in addition to contracting the extracellular fluid volume.
+Both classes of diuretic predispose to potassium losses and alkalosis, in addition to decreasing the extracellular fluid volume.

 The drugs that act along the distal nephron in the connecting tubule and collecting duct are potassium sparing, instead of potassium wasting.
 The Na channel blocking drugs (amiloride and triamterene) are weakly natriuretic and act directly on the Na channel.
 The competitive aldosterone antagonists, spironolactone and eplerenone, block the effects of aldosterone to stimulate Na channel activity and activity of the Na/K ATPase pump.